 To identify, qualify and better exploit all leads and multi-channel contacts.
 A contact center can offer lead management solutions to feed sales teams with projects to concretize, while also simplifying customers’ buying path.

-Cultivating the multichannel customer experience does more than just to ensure user satisfaction.
-It also improves brand reputation, increases sales across all communication channels and gets the most out of a customer support and services.
+Cultivating the multichannel customer experience does more than just ensure user satisfaction.
+It also improves brand reputation, increases sales across all communication channels, and gets the most out of customer support and services.

 Customer Relation Management vs the Ever-evolving Digital Era